-The initial response to the novel coronavirus (2019-nCoV) outbreak in Wuhan was all but inadequate.
+The initial response to the Covid19 outbreak in Wuhan was all but inadequate.
 By taking full control Beijing accepted as much, moving fast to correct the record.
 The stakes couldn’t be higher given the downside risk and upward potential for China’s reputation.

 It’s one of those favorite presentation openers by Western consultants: “Wéijī is Chinese for crisis and composed of two characters: danger and opportunity”.
 An acknowledgment of the situation and a motivating call to action – and not entirely accurate.
 Wéijī translates to "danger at a point of juncture".